ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/rest-api-guide/securing-rest-apis.md

+---
-# Securing the REST API
+title: Securing the REST API
+sidebar_position: 2
+---

 This guide explains how to control REST API security on Ant Media Server.
 You could secure your REST services with the IP Filter feature.